 If you're going to be making major changes like this in future, pleased ensure you consult with provincial network administrators such as myself!
 I would have said no to this as it is presently implemented.

-#17 Updated by Anonymous over 8 years ago
+#17 Updated by Anonymous about 10 years ago

 Thank you for fixing this for the MemoryBC implementation of ICA-AtoM 1.2.
 Here is my suggestion for a possible solution to the issue of a large number of child level descriptions.